Orchids are great additions to any home or garden because of the flowers.

-The Orchid will grow tall after a few more months and develop new flowers.
+The Orchid will grow tall after a few months and develop new flowers.

-I may need to use a steak and a loose tie to support the orchid after the spike gets about 5 inches tall.
+I may need a steak and a loose tie to support the orchid after the spike gets about 5 inches tall.

 How To Identify the Orchid Spike